yuhangwang/CMod/README.md

  - You can add more module files to `~/modules` similar to the python example.

  # Commands available in a CMod specification script
-- `append-path`: Appending a directory to a path.
+- `append-path`: appending a directory to a path.
-- `prepend-path`: Prepending a directory to a path.
+- `prepend-path`: prepending a directory to a path.
-- `remove-path`: Removing a directory from a path.
+- `remove-path`: removing a directory from a path.
-- `setenv`: Setting a variable to a fixed value.
+- `setenv`: setting a variable to a fixed value.
-- `unsetenv`: Unsetting a variable.
+- `unsetenv`: unsetting a variable.

 # Most commonly used module commands
 - `module add`: add module(s), e.g., `module add python/3.7`